AshleyPikachu/Super-Bit-Shader/README.md

 # Super-Bit-Shader (Version: 3.0)
 -----------------------------------------------------------------------------------------------------------------------
 Super-Bit-Shader is a GLSL Retroarch Pixel Index shader that allows the user to color monochromatic games using a variety of palettes.
-* This code is Public Domain, feel free to use it any way you see fit.
+* Super-Bit-Shader itself is Public Domain, feel free to use it any way you see fit.
+* The included "mixed-frames.glsl" file works with Super-Bit-Shader, but is not part of it.
+That shader has been unmodified and has its own seperate "GNU General Public License", check the file for details.

 **Supported Consoles**
 * Game Boy (Gambatte / DoubleCherryGB)